 Tim co-founded Terra Alpha Investments LLC.
-He designed and oversees the firm’s investment processes, its funds, and operations.
+He designed and oversees the firm’s investment processes, funds, and operations.

 Prior to founding Terra Alpha Investments LLC, Tim was a Senior Vice President at Capital Research which manages $1.3 Trillion in investment funds.
 At Capital, Tim was one of the lead managers of Capital's largest and most successful funds including Growth Fund of America, Capital World Growth and Income Fund, and EuroPacific Growth Fund.
 As an equity analyst he covered a diverse range of global sectors from consumer products to electrical equipment.
 Additionally, Tim served on many organizing committees at Capital and oversaw the firm's global research cluster teams.